janusqa/blazorstore/BLAZOR.md

 4. In programs.cs
    1. Add "builder.Services.AddControllers();" to services section
    2. Add "app.MapControllers();" to pipeline section
-   3. Add the swagger configureation into program cs.
+   3. Add the swagger configuration into program cs.
 See program.cs
    4. Add "SwaggerConfiguration.cs" to root of project